 The European rewilding movement has come a long way since Rewilding Europe was founded in 2011.
-The second in our 10-part series of impact stories takes a look at how rewilding has strengthened the Circle of Life in Europe over the last decade.
+The second in our series of impact stories takes a look at how rewilding has strengthened the Circle of Life in Europe over the last decade.

 Closing the circle